 Joe and Bobby will be married in Birmingham, Alabama on October 26, 2013.
-For more infomation on the wedding participants, please see this statment.
+For more information on the wedding participants, please see this statement.

 - by Joe Openshaw and Bobby Prince -